adrimarieg/adrimarieg/README.md

-# Hi there 👋 Welcome to my profile!
+# Hi! 👋 My name is Adrianne

 Here's a quick overview of my most used programming languages: